Q: How can I license your music to use in my video, film, game or other media royalty free?

 As of June 10, 2014 I stopped licensing music for free.
 If you downloaded my music for free before June 10, 2014, even if the song is no longer on the site, your license is still valid and you can use the music: http://danosongs.com/danosongs.com-license.pdf.

 However, you may still download the mp3s to demo in your video, film, game or other project before donating.
 Then pay the $10 or buy the package before you publish.
-If you work for a 501(c) then contact me with the name of your organization for pro bono licensing.
+If you are a student or work not for profit then contact me for pro bono credit only licensing.

 Q: How can I prove to YouTube and other sites that I have permission to use your music?